1D and 2D barcodes - what’s the difference?

-What is the difference between a 1D and a 2D barcode?
-It's a question we hear a lot from customers when they first start looking at label and date code verification.
+What’s the difference between a 1D and a 2D barcode?
+And why do food manufacturers use 2D barcodes?
+These are questions we hear a lot from customers when they first start looking at label and date code verification.
 As a result, we’ve put together this short guide explaining the main differences between the two and why food manufacturers use 2D rather than 1D barcodes when verifying their packaging.

 A 1D or single dimensional barcode is made up of vertical lines which vary in width on a contrasting background collectively forming an image.
 Character limited, alphanumeric data is encoded within the lines and spaces and linked to a database where the data is housed.
 When the barcode is scanned using either a camera-based imaging scanner or laser-based scanner, the encoded data is decrypted revealing the information input within the database.
 The more data that needs to be stored within it, the longer the barcode has to be.

 1D barcodes are better suited to applications where certain information such as prices may change frequently yet the actual product’s identity number stays the same, hence, why they’re widely recognised as used in the retail industry.